matt77hias/smallpt/README.md

 * CPU: Intel i7-4770K @ 3,50 GHz (TB @ 3,9 GHz) with 8GB DDR3 @ 1600 MHz
 * GPU: NVIDIA GeForce GTX 970 with 4 GB GDDR5

-**Note**: the ramdom number generators used, differ between the languages and their implementations.
+**Note**: the random number generators used, differ between the languages and their implementations.
 It makes no sense to use the same random number generator in all implementations (i.e. C++ vs CUDA) and would introduce a huge burden to explicitly pass the state in languages such as Prolog.

 ### Single process - Single threaded